The secretariat is available, from Monday to Friday, from 9.00 to 12.30 and on Monday and Wednesday also from 3 to 6.30 in Via San Niccolò 24r.

 Each student is required to sign the class register at the beginning of the lessons.

-For all courses with “lesson per entrance” (Free Time, Open Studio) it is mandatory to pay the payment before taking the lessons.
-The card must be shown to teachers or, in their absence, to the secretariat staff and endorsed at the beginning of the work session, the student must sign his / her presence in the classroom on the register.
+For all courses with “lesson per entrance” (Free Time, Open Studio) it is mandatory to pay before taking the lessons.
+The card must be shown to teachers or, in their absence, to the secretariat staff and endorsed at the beginning of the work session, the student must sign their presence in the classroom on the register.
 The card is valid for 6 months from the first endorsement.

 OPEN STUDIO / OPEN GROUP STUDIO / SISTER PROGRAM

-The afternoon admissions for students enrolled in the main courses of the current year (basic, in-depth, specialization) must be considered Open Studio and not a continuation and / or alternative and / or recovery of missed lessons.
+- The afternoon admissions for students enrolled in the main courses of the current year (basic, advanced, specialization) must be considered Open Studio and not a continuation and/or alternative and/or recovery of missed lessons.
 The cost of this afternoon admission, only for students of the main courses of the current year, is € 10, instead of € 15.
 The teachers will mark their presence on a special register and students are required to pay for the afternoon attendance of the month by the 5th of the following month.

 For Group Open Studios, billing is per day.